Metacrystals: Inversely-designed 3D-printed intelligent panels for 6G communications

 The advent of sixth-generation (6G) and future wireless technologies will transform communications by offering higher data rates, improved energy efficiency, and lower latency \cite{chowdhury20206g}.
 However, the realization of high data rates necessitates the exploration of new frequency bands, such as millimeter (mm) waves and sub-THz bands\cite{wang2018millimeter,akyildiz2014terahertz}.
 While these frequencies offer vast amounts of bandwidth, they also present considerable challenges due to their high atmospheric attenuation, free-space path loss, and harsher scattering effects when encountering obstacles\cite{rappaport2015millimeter}.
 Therefore, reliance on traditional multipath propagation is no longer feasible, and directional beams must be used for communication \cite{chowdhury20206g}.
 Moreover, higher-frequency signals are often blocked by obstacles such as walls, requiring a denser network of base stations and relays.
 Recently, metasurfaces, also referred to as intelligent surfaces, have been proposed to mitigate these challenges by efficiently redirecting communication signals in free space to bypass obstacles~\cite{kaina2014shaping,basar2019wireless,alexandropoulos2020reconfigurable,hassouna2023survey}.
 These artificial surfaces, strategically positioned on walls, ceilings, and even windows, can substantially enhance both indoor and outdoor signal coverage through anomalous reflection or refraction \cite{huawei}, requiring minimal to no energy for their operation.

 Most of the existing studies on intelligent surfaces focused on achieving reconfigurable responses \cite{hassouna2023survey}.
-However, it has become evident that reconfigurable intelligent surfaces are currently too expensive for widespread adoption by the communication industry due to their need to operate at high frequencies (above 30-50 GHz), their large footprints (around a square meter), and the need for highly tunable constituent elements \cite{huawei}.
+Programmable metasurfaces are capable of dynamically manipulating several wave characteristics, including wave vector, polarization, frequency, and wavefront, within a unified structure \cite{zhang2021wireless,wu2020space}.
+However, they have proven to be too expensive for widespread adoption in the communication industry.
+This is primarily due to their requirement to operate at high frequencies (above 30–50 GHz), their large physical footprint (approximately one square meter) even for incorporating a single communication channel, and the need for highly tunable constituent elements~\cite{huawei}.
 Consequently, their non-reconfigurable (completely passive) counterparts have recently gained great attention due to their significantly lower manufacturing and maintenance costs \cite{huawei}.
 In fact, in many real-world scenarios, reconfigurability is not necessary because the positions of the receivers and transmitters are fixed or weakly varying.
 For instance, in industrial settings, machinery and sensors are usually installed in fixed locations; the infrastructure and major pathways in large public hubs remain constant; and in office environments, the locations of access points are typically fixed.